Overview

 Reaching your 60s is a major milestone.
-It marks the beginning of your retirement, a time to slow down, relax, and enjoy life with your loved ones.
+It marks the beginning of your retirement: a time to slow down, relax, and enjoy life with your loved ones.
 Yet, even with a well-planned corpus, financial concerns don’t always disappear.

 It’s natural to wonder: “Have I done enough?
 Or should I leave behind a larger financial safety net?”
 Questions like these often lead people to explore term insurance for senior citizens.

 However, there’s an important reality that many insurance discussions tend to overlook.
 Term insurance at this stage of life is not a one-size-fits-all solution.
-It only makes sense in specific situations, such as when you have a financially dependent spouse with limited savings, a dependent with special needs, or a significant unpaid loan.
+It only makes sense in specific situations, such as when you have a financially dependent spouse with limited savings, a minor with special needs, or a significant unpaid loan.

 In this guide, we’ll walk you through everything you need to know about a term insurance plan for senior citizens, its features, eligibility, and, most importantly, whether you actually need it.